American Dreams and the Big Screen

 Seger suggested that the temptations arising from success are sometimes even more vexing than the struggles getting there.
 Her appearance was sponsored by Courier 12, Pepperdine's student screenwriting group and Ciao, a club committed to Italian.

-Rising filmmaker Daniel Barnz screened his debut feature, Phoebe in Wonderland, in Elkins Auditorium.
+Rising filmmaker Daniel Barnz screened his debut feature, Phoebe in Wonderland.
 A school production of Alice in Wonderland offers Phoebe a refuge from a vexing diagnosis.
 Elle Fanning and Felicity Huffman star as daughter and mother, with Patricia Clarkson as a mysterious drama teacher.
 Barnz talked about his evocative use of color to convey Phoebe's imagination.
-He also offered an update on his next film, Beastly, slated for summer 2010 release.
+He also offered an update on his film Beastly.

 Adrian Belic, Oscar-nominated director of Genghis Blues, brought his latest global travelogue, Beyond the Call to Tom Shadyac's class on October 1, 2009.
 Beyond the Call follows three civilians who risk their lives to deliver humanitarian aid in war torn countries that most reliefs organizations have fled.
 From Afghanistan to Burma, Ed, James and Walt combine the adventures of Indiana Jones with the heart of Mother Teresa.
 Their organization, Knightsbridge International, merges "high adventure with service to humanity."